ARMmbed/sdio-driver/README.md

-# sdio-driver
+# SDIO-driver

-SDIO block device driver
+SDIO block device driver.

+This is not officially supported driver.

 ## License & Contributions